This is a rule of thumb in Sitecore 9: Do not change global.asax. There are other ways to run a piece of code at the start of the Sitecore 9.

 Or you can with this functionality to register a Web Api Route using RouteTable from System.Web.Routing.
 Sitecore Habitat is using this functionality to register the routes like in this example:

-Hope all this information is going to help you into your implementations.
+I hope all this information is going to help you in to your implementations.